 Methodology

-We collected the homepages of 303 law firms identified through Google organic search results across 25 high-growth U.S. markets and 2 practice areas (personal injury and family law).
-For each homepage, we fetched the raw HTML source using a headless browser and parsed it to extract:
+We collected the homepages of 303 law firms identified through Google organic search results across 25 high-growth, mid-size U.S. markets and two practice areas (personal injury and family law).
+For each homepage we fetched the raw HTML source using a headless browser and parsed it to extract the following.

-- External resources -- count of external stylesheets, scripts, images, and other linked resources.
+• External resources: a count of external stylesheets, scripts, images, and other linked resources.

 All data was collected in a single pass.
 Sites that returned redirect chains, error pages, or empty responses were excluded from the analysis.

-The distribution of HTML document sizes across all 303 sites reveals that most law firm homepages fall in the 100-250KB range.
-Nearly one in ten sites exceeds 500KB of raw HTML -- a threshold that creates noticeable delays on mobile connections.
+The distribution of HTML document sizes across all 303 sites shows that most law firm homepages fall in the 100 to 250KB range.
+Nearly one in ten sites exceeds 500KB of raw HTML, a threshold that creates noticeable delays on mobile connections.

-The 100-250KB bucket is the most common, containing 38.9% of all sites.
-This is the "default" weight for a typical CMS-built law firm homepage.
-The under-100KB group (29%) tends to include either well-optimized custom builds or very minimal single-page sites.
-The 7 sites exceeding 1MB of HTML alone represent extreme cases of template bloat, inline SVG abuse, or massive inline script payloads.
+The 100 to 250KB bucket is the most common, containing 38.9 percent of all sites.
+This is the default weight for a typical CMS-built law firm homepage.
+The under-100KB group (29 percent) tends to include either well-optimized custom builds or very minimal single-page sites.
+The seven sites exceeding 1MB of HTML alone represent extreme cases of template bloat, inline SVG abuse, or massive inline script payloads.

 One of the biggest contributors to HTML weight is code that has been embedded directly into the document rather than loaded as external, cacheable files.
 Across our sample:

-Combined, the average law firm homepage contains 131KB of inline CSS and JavaScript.
-That is half the total HTML weight devoted to code that could be externalized into separate files and cached by the browser indefinitely.
+Combined, the average law firm homepage carries 131KB of inline CSS and JavaScript.
+That is half the total HTML weight given over to code that could be externalized into separate files and cached by the browser indefinitely.

-The gap between average and median tells an important story.
-The median inline CSS (27KB) and median inline JS (20KB) are far lower than the averages, indicating that a relatively small number of extremely bloated sites drag the averages up.
-For the typical law firm homepage, inline resources account for roughly 47KB -- still significant, but manageable.
+The gap between average and median tells the real story.
+The median inline CSS (27KB) and median inline JS (20KB) are far below the averages, which means a relatively small number of extremely bloated sites drag the averages up.
+For the typical homepage, inline resources account for roughly 47KB, still significant but manageable.
 For the outliers, inline code alone can exceed the entire HTML weight of an optimized site.

 The average law firm homepage loads 30.6 images.
-At that volume, how those images are delivered has an outsized impact on page performance.
+At that volume, how those images are delivered has an outsized effect on performance.

 Lazy loading adoption

-Only 28.4% of the 303 sites use the loading="lazy" attribute on any of their images.
-Among those that do implement it, an average of just 20.2% of images on the page are marked as lazy.
-This means even the sites that have adopted lazy loading are only applying it to a fraction of their images.
+Only 28.4 percent of the 303 sites use the loading="lazy" attribute on any of their images.
+Among those that do, an average of just 20.2 percent of images on the page are marked as lazy.
+Even the sites that have adopted lazy loading apply it to only a fraction of their images.

-The practical impact: on a page with 30 images and no lazy loading, the browser attempts to download all 30 simultaneously on page load, regardless of whether the visitor will ever scroll below the fold.
-This directly hurts Largest Contentful Paint (LCP) and overall Time to Interactive.
+The practical impact: on a page with 30 images and no lazy loading, the browser attempts to download all 30 at once on page load, whether or not the visitor will ever scroll below the fold.
+That directly hurts Largest Contentful Paint and overall Time to Interactive.

 Responsive images

-35.6% of sites use the srcset attribute to serve different image sizes based on viewport width.
-This is a modest improvement over lazy loading adoption, but it still means nearly two-thirds of law firm sites serve the same image file to a phone that they serve to a desktop monitor.
+35.6 percent of sites use the srcset attribute to serve different image sizes by viewport width.
+That is a modest improvement over lazy loading adoption, but it still means nearly two-thirds of law firm sites serve the same image file to a phone that they serve to a desktop monitor.

-Beyond performance, page weight also reveals how much of a law firm's homepage is actual content versus structural code.
+Beyond performance, page weight reveals how much of a homepage is actual content versus structural code.

 Word count

-The average law firm homepage contains 1,677 words (median 1,310).
-This is within the range that SEO research generally considers adequate for service pages, though the spread is enormous -- from sites with nearly zero visible text to one homepage with over 23,600 words.
+The average law firm homepage carries 1,677 words (median 1,310).
+That is within the range SEO research generally considers adequate for service pages, though the spread is enormous, from sites with nearly zero visible text to one homepage with over 23,600 words.

 Text-to-HTML ratio

-The average text-to-HTML ratio is 5.3% (median 4.5%).
-This means that for every 100 bytes of HTML delivered to the browser, fewer than 6 bytes are actual readable text.
-The remaining 94+ bytes are markup, inline styles, inline scripts, and structural code.
+The average text-to-HTML ratio is 5.3 percent (median 4.5 percent).
+For every 100 bytes of HTML delivered to the browser, fewer than 6 bytes are actual readable text.
+The remaining 94-plus bytes are markup, inline styles, inline scripts, and structural code.

-A low text-to-HTML ratio is not inherently bad -- modern web development requires a certain amount of structural markup.
-But when combined with the inline resource data above, it paints a picture of homepages that are carrying significant dead weight.
-A 262KB HTML document with a 5.3% text ratio contains roughly 14KB of readable content wrapped in 248KB of code.
+A low text-to-HTML ratio is not inherently bad; modern web development requires a certain amount of structural markup.
+But combined with the inline resource data above, it describes homepages carrying significant dead weight.
+A 262KB HTML document with a 5.3 percent text ratio contains roughly 14KB of readable content wrapped in 248KB of code.

-For context, the maximum text-to-HTML ratio in our sample was 33.8%, demonstrating that it is entirely possible to build content-rich law firm homepages without the code overhead.
+For context, the maximum text-to-HTML ratio in our sample was 33.8 percent, which demonstrates that it is entirely possible to build content-rich law firm homepages without the code overhead.

 Limitations

-- HTML only: We measured raw HTML document weight, not total page weight (which would include all external CSS, JavaScript, images, fonts, and other assets).
-Total page weight is typically 5-20x larger than HTML weight alone.
+• HTML only.
+We measured raw HTML document weight, not total page weight (which would include all external CSS, JavaScript, images, fonts, and other assets).
+Total page weight is typically 5 to 20 times larger than HTML weight alone.

-- Homepage only: We analyzed only the homepage of each site.
-Interior pages (practice area pages, attorney bios, blog posts) may have very different weight profiles.
+• Homepage only.
+We analyzed only the homepage of each site.
+Interior pages, practice area pages, attorney bios, and blog posts, may have very different weight profiles.

 Data collection

-Sites were identified through Google organic search results across 25 high-growth U.S. markets using queries for personal injury and family law firms.
+Sites were identified through Google organic search results across 25 high-growth, mid-size U.S. markets using queries for personal injury and family law firms.
 We fetched each homepage using a headless browser (Puppeteer) with JavaScript enabled, capturing the full rendered HTML source after initial page load.

 Fields extracted per site